 No deposit loans

-Banks and other lenders have relaxed their lending standards.
-Low and even no deposit loans are on the rise again.
-Consequently, home loans with less than a 10% deposit make up about 15% of all new loans approved.
+Banks and other lenders have generally relaxed their lending standards.
+As of late last year, low and even no deposit loans were on the rise again.
+Consequently, home loans with less than a 10% deposit made up about 15% of all new loans approved.

 One of the problems with a deposit of less than 20% of the loan is that you will be required to take out lender's mortgage insurance.